 Sabrina may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Sabrina offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to Sabrina directly.

-Sabrina has been a member of Good Dog for over 1 year
+Sabrina has been a member of Good Dog for almost 3 years

 Sabrina was screened for responsible practices and has been a member since 2023.